Systemx-ai/Pilot-X/research/research.md

 - Have the model learn from the experience.
 (Also depends on, if the ground truth model of the environment is always available to the agent or not)
 - A model based method can be used.

+Pros and cons of using an E2E neural networks.
+- Pro:- Can be trained over all categories using a single loss function.
+- cons:- cannot support different models.

 ### Questions

 ### TO DO:

 - Maximise the experience from the random stochastic model.
 - Make use of uncertainty as a potential experience
 - eliminate biases that can make the model behave suboptimally in the real life environments.

 One of the ways that we can do it is by maximising attention. for eg:- in a language model, a transformer network uses attention mechanisms, like hard attention, soft attention, self attention and multi head attention  mechanisms, to pay attention to parts of the input.